anoobbava/anoobbava.github.io/source/_posts/2018-06-28-deployment-using-mina.markdown

 {% img /images/mina/7.png 900 400 %}

-ah!!, We got the first error, that issue is because we don't specify the database and the connector, then user name and password in the path.In order to do that, go to our server terminal
+ah!!, We got the first error.

+That issue is because we don't specify the database and the connector, then user name and password in the path.In order to do that, go to our server terminal